- To help congregations strengthen their ministry with and for older adults; and

 - A total of 10,000 adults turn 65 each day.
 This pattern is expected to continue for the next twenty years.

-- The population paradigm has already shifted from a pillar to a pyramid, reflecting the “age wave tsunami.”
+- The population paradigm has already shifted from a pillar to a pyramid, reflecting the “Age Wave.”

-- Older adults comprise a large proportion of our existing congregations.
+- Older adults already comprise a large proportion of our existing congregations.

 - The older adult population offers significant, yet untapped outreach potential.